 You have questions, we have answers!

 - Hoggs Falls is on Provincial Crown Land and is open to the public, year round.

 - Grey Sauble Conservation Authority owns the land where Jones Falls, Indian Falls, Inglis Falls and Eugenia Falls are located.
 They are all open to the public, however they can be closed at times for trail maintenance or safety concerns, please check Grey Sauble Conservation Authority's website before you go.
-Eugenia Falls and Indian Falls are closed during the winter.
+The parking lot at Eugenia Falls is closed for the winter.

-- Weaver's Creek Falls is located within the City of Owen Sound's Harrison Park.
-It is open year round, and you can access it through the park's main entrance.
+- Weaver's Creek Falls is currently closed due to trail maintenance.
+Located within the City of Owen Sound's Harrison Park, it's open year round, and you can access it through the park's main entrance.

 - McGowan Falls is located on Saugeen Valley Conservation Authority property and is open year round.

 - Holstein Dam is located in Jubilee Park, owned & maintained by the Municipality of Southgate.
 It is open year round, however there is no snow removal within the park during the winter.
 Walking access only.

 Grey County owns and maintains the former CP Rail Trail between Owen Sound to Dundalk.
 The surface is stone dust from Owen Sound to Berkeley and then changes to coarse gravel from Berkeley to Dundalk.
 Motorized all terrain vehicles (ATVs) are permitted to use the trail from Sunny Valley Road south to Dundalk.
 Dirt bikes are not permitted to use the trail.
 Non-motorized uses including hiking, cycling and equestrian uses are permitted on the trail as well.

 In order to ride on the Grey County CP Rail Trail from Sunny Valley Road to Dundalk with an ATV you need: